 - Put the turkey and it’s juice in the oven and cook for four to five hours, taking care to add water to the tray if it dries out.
 Sprinkle the turkey with its own juices occasionally during the roasting.

 * The ‘salsa mensi’ mentioned in the recipe is difficult to source but it is essentially a sweet black bean sauce paste.
-Try this one from Amazon for a gourmet sauce you can use in many dishes.

 Other meats and spices